far-horizons-ou/policies/security/response/index.md

 ---
-title: "Chadwick OÜ Security Response"
+title: "Far Horizons OÜ Security Response"
-description: "Have you discovered a web security flaw that might impact Chadwick OÜ?
+description: "Have you discovered a web security flaw that might impact Far Horizons OÜ?
 Here’s how you can report it."
 ---

-# Chadwick OÜ security response
+# {{site.company_name}} OÜ security response

 ## We appreciate your concern